 The private portions are the portions of the buildings and land that are owned by a specific co-owner and are for his exclusive use.
 They are described in the part of the declaration of co-ownership dedicated to the cadastral description of the fractions.
 These portions are physically identifiable.
 It can be an apartment, a parking space or a parcel of land in the case of townhouses.
 Each private portion has its own cadastral designation.

-The common portions are those portions of the buildings and the land which are not private portions.
-They are identified, as to their cadastral description, in the description of fractions and generally described in the part of the declaration of co-ownership dedicated to the description of the fractions.
+The common portions are the portions of the buildings and land which are not private portions.
+They are identified, as to their cadastral description, in the description of fractions and generally described in the constituting act of the co-ownership.

 The common portions of the building are not, contrary to common wisdom, the property of the syndicate of co-ownership.
 They are owned by all the co-owners, in joint ownership (indivision) and serve for their common use.
 When buying its private portion, the co-owner acquires a share of the common portions of the immovable which are for the common use of all the co-owners.
 The syndicate’s purpose is to ensure their maintenance and conservation.

 In the absence of specific provisions in the declaration of co-ownership, are deemed to be common portions, the ground, yards, verandas or balconies, parks and gardens, access ways, stairways and elevators, passageways and halls, common service areas, parking and storage areas, basements, foundations and main walls of buildings, and common equipment and apparatus, such as the central heating and air-conditioning systems and the piping and wiring.
 Any of these items can be common portions even though they run through private portions.